johnrscott/rv0/rv32i/design.md

 	output claim, // 1 if this module owns the CSR addr output illegal_instr, // 1 if illegal instruction should be raised

+	// Other arguments not related to CSR bus (e.g. memory mapping,
+	// hardware access, etc.)
 	);
 ```